Peter Anker: Biography

 Anker did not marry but lived with an English widow named Mallard who died in 1791.
 He had a memorial built for her.

 He was appointed a knight in the Order of the Dannebrog in 1804.
 In 1814 he participated in the Meeting of Notables which preceded the Norwegian Constituent Assembly (however he was not a part of the Constituent Assembly).

 In 1808 he settled at Øraker west of Oslo.
 He died in April 1832 at Aker (now Oslo) and was buried in Moss.
-He had a cenotaph, a copy of the memorial built for Mrs Mallard at his farm in Øraker and had wished that he should be buried with his face covered by a red kerchief that had been given him by Mallard.
+He had a cenotaph, a copy of the memorial built for Mrs Mallard at his farm in Øraker and had wished that he should be buried with his face covered by a red kerchief that Mallard had given him.